Hevy Coach

 What is Biomechanics?

 Biomechanics is a field that studies the structure, function, and movement of the mechanical parts of a biological system.
-In essence, it studies how the laws of mechanics apply to the human body in motion.
-For example, when a specialist examines a squat pattern, they can determine how different joints move, how the body handles the load, and what adjustments may improve performance and prevent injuries.
+It studies how the laws of mechanics apply to the human body in motion.
+For example, when a specialist examines shoulder elevation and depression, they gain insight into the trainee’s mobility and ability to get in position for certain movements.

 What Does a Biomechanist Do?